Regitze H Rohlfing-Frederiksen

 Fieldwork: Poland and Hungary in autumn 2021.

-Regitze is a board member of the Danish NGO Nyt Europa, which is working on issues of democracy and civil society across Europe.
+Regitze is a Vice-Chair and board member of the Danish NGO Nyt Europa, which is working on issues of democracy, climate, and civil society across Europe.
 She is furthermore founder of the Network for Young Women Scholars, which work to build connection and share experiences amongst female scholars across disciplines, universities and countries.

 Regitze has previously, as part of her master's degree, researched the relationship between civil society and the EU in the process of democratization of North Africa following the Arab Spring.
 Regitze has for this purpose conducted field studies in Morocco and Tunisia founded by the Danish Institute in Damascus.